Table of Contents[Hide][Show]

 Panama City Beach

 Located in the Panhandle of Florida, Panama City Beach is more than a destination for the spring break crowd.
-The 27 miles of beach are among the most family-friendly.
-As Floridian Hannah Rinaldi, mom of three, discovered, it is one of the most family-friendly beaches in all of Florida because there are so many things to do.
+The 27 miles of beach are among the most family friendly.
+As Hannah Rinaldi, a Floridian mom of three discovered, it is one of the most family-friendly beaches in all of Florida because there are so many things to do.

 That’s because PCB (as it’s affectionately known) combines entertainment and affordability.
-Some of Hannah’s family’s favorite activities included a walk through Pier Park and a visit to Shipwreck Island park.
+Some of Hannah’s family’s favorite activities include a walk through Pier Park and a visit to Shipwreck Island Waterpark.
 And don’t miss a chance to visit Shell Island, a 700-acre nature preserve with nothing but white sand—and maybe a few turtle hatching spots.